mahdi-khoshmaram/bc5cdr-xml-to-json-converter/README.md

 ## Acknowledgments

 - Thanks to the BC5CDR organizers and dataset authors.
-- This converter was authored by <your-name>.
+- This converter was authored by [Mahdi Khoshmaram](https://github.com/mahdi-khoshmaram).